Private-equity secondary market: Secondary-market participants

 Additionally, major investment banking firms including Credit Suisse, Deutsche Bank, Goldman Sachs, JPMorgan Chase, Morgan Stanley have active secondary investment programs.
-Other institutional investors typically have appetites for secondary interests.
+Other institutional investors typically consider investing in secondary interests.
 More and more primary investors, whether private-equity funds of funds or other institutional investors, also allocate some of their primary program to secondaries.

 As the private-equity secondary market matures, non-traditional secondary strategies are emerging.
 One such strategy is preferred capital, where both limited partners and general partners can raise additional capital at net asset value whilst preserving ownership of their portfolio and its future upside.